tegacodes/Drawing-Seeing-Moving-with-Code/README.md

 **Week 3: 8 Feb**

+* (No lecture)
+* Running a local server
+* Overview of objects in Javascript
-* Assignment 1 due for upload by 5pm Monday
+* Studio time - assignment 1 due for upload by midnight Monday

 ###Part 2: Artificial life and animation